That dollar amount results from a 46.6% increase compared to $1.31 billion 5 years earlier in 2020.

 In a nutshell, net exports represent the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.

-Tajikistan has highly positive net exports in the international trade of gold.
-In turn, these cashflows is a leading factor in Tajikistan’s strong competitive advantages under the gems and precious metals product category.
+Historically, Tajikistan earns highly positive net exports in the international trade of precious metal, copper and zinc ores and concentrates.
+In turn, these cashflows is a leading factor in Tajikistan’s strong competitive advantages under the ores, slag and ash product category.

 Products Causing Trading Deficits for Tajikistan